 Okay, back to “God Damn” Tom Dwan!

-In the hand he played in against Lex Veldhous and Negreanu he goes and hits a 2nd pair on the river AGAIN!
+In the hand he played in against Lex Veldhuis and Negreanu he goes and hits a 2nd pair on the river AGAIN!
 Master of the suckout!
 How does he keep making so much money with play so loose?
-A guy’s luck can only take him so far… I hope he gets stung big time!
+A guy’s luck can only take him so far… The poker statistics are bound to catch up with him!
+I hope he gets stung big time!
 It seems like Negreanu was disgusted with him too – like he knew Dwan got lucky with a 2nd pair, but once again fell victim to “calling anyway” despite a good read.
 Oh Daniel!
 When will you learn?!

 Another bolt of Dwan lightning luck hits versus Dennis Phillips – durrr goes and hits a runner runner gutshot straight – UGH!!!!
 Again, Phillips probably shouldn’t have let him see a free card, but you never know what Dwan would do if he bet (got to give him credit for a sick table image!)
 But how the hell did he get Phillips to call $30k?
 Ugh!
 Like Gabe Kaplan said, he gets people to 2nd guess simple decisions….and it was simply a horrible call by Dennis.